There’s something we need to know before we can choose when to use SEO and when to use the StoryBrand Framework: what exactly are they??

 Both methods are powerful options to be reckoned with, but we must apply them appropriately for maximum efficacy.

 For example, if a thief invaded your house, would you call the fire department?
 No. Because they fight fires, not thieves.
-And if your home were on fire, you wouldn’t call 911, expecting the police vehicle to have a fire hose.
-Different methods perform different functions.
+And if your home were on fire, you wouldn’t call 911, expecting the police vehicle to have a fire hose?
+No, different methods perform different functions.

 Here’s how to use the right method at the right time.